Showing posts with label public library. Show all posts

 encourages you to support your local public library.

-I was traveling by car with my buddy Airplane to Grand Isle, Louisiana one summer weekend.
+I was traveling by car with a friend of mine to Grand Isle, Louisiana one summer weekend.
 We saw this abandoned bookmobile on the side of the road.
 It looked apocalyptic and out-of-place.
 We made this video to bemoan a future where libraries don't exist and are abandoned, lost, or forgotten.
 Don't let reading die!
 Read a book.
 Share a book.
 Tell a story.
 Cite a page.
 Turn a page.
 Go forward.
 Do it in a novel.
 A play.
 A poem.
 Read!

 Fourth, Fifth, Sixth, Seventh, Eighth, Ninth, Tenth, Eleventh, Twelfth, Higher Education, Adult Education, Homeschooler, Not Grade Specific - TeachersPayTeachers.com